alisolanki/Welcome-to-Open-Source/README.md

     <li>Add a post on <b>LinkedIn</b> with the Repo's link and tagging the owner (Ali Solanki)</li>
     <li>Add a <b>Tweet</b> with the Repo's link and tagging the owner (alisolankii)</li>
     <li>If you're a member on the channel, you'll get priority access (<a href="https://youtube.com/AliSolanki/join">Click Here</a>)</li>
+    <li>Do not forget to like and subsribe for more tech related content!</li>
 </p>

 <p align="center">